how wrong: very

 "Because you watched…" is tuned by walking downhill on how badly its past guesses matched what you actually picked.

 It's not literally every AI method — a few clever ones find their answer other ways.
 But the downhill walk is the engine humming under nearly all of today's machine learning, from the simplest line-fitter to the largest chatbot.
+Once you've seen the hiker, you start spotting them everywhere.

 Carry this with you